percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 The **Services** tab displays the individual services, the nodes on which they run, and the Agents that help collect the service metrics along with the following information:

 **Service name** - The name or identifier associated with the service being monitored.

 **Node Name** - Name or identifier associated with a specific node.

 **Monitoring status** - The **Monitoring** column summarizes the status of all the Agents assigned to the service.

-**Address** -The IP address or DNS where the service is currently running.
+**Address** - The IP address or DNS where the service is currently running.

 **Port** - The port number on which the service is running.